danedwardsdeveloper/React-Redux-Markdown-Blog/README.md

 - [ ] Organise `article.md` files into folders, ensuring they can still be read by `main.js`
 - [ ] Prevent incorrect article paths from displaying an empty page
 - [ ] Bracket animation on site title
+- [ ] Stop the article changing when you refresh the page.
+Install Redux Persist - this is very difficult to set up - I couldn't get it to work.
+Not much up-to-date help online, will have to read the full docs.
+- [ ] Blur link on mobile after clicking pagination links.
+Tried `event.target.blur()` but this didn't work.
+Other people on stackOverflow mention it also doesn't work for them

 <details closed>
 <summary>